playground

 A: We recommend proposing a start date that is at least 11 months after the deadline for the Intent to Apply form.
 The review process for this program takes approximately 10 months and once notified of the funding decision, it can take additional time for the official approval process, which entails reviewing the budget, processing award letters, and issuing the grant payment.
 NOTE: Grant payments are issued on the third week of each month.
 If Spencer has not received your signed award letters by your start date, your payment will not be issued.

-STEAMing through Dance: A Multimodal Exploration of Black Girls’ Intersectional Identities and STEAM Literacies within a Transdisciplinary STEAM Counterspace
+STEAMing through Dance: A Multimodal Exploration of Black Girls’ Intersectional Identities and STEAM Literacies within a Transdisciplinary STEAM Counterspace.

-Ayana Allen-Handy, Valerie Ifill, Michelle L Rogers, Raja Schaar
+Ayana Allen-Handy, Valerie Ifill, Michelle L. Rogers, Raja Schaar

 Drexel University